getcarina/getcarina.com/_posts/2016-05-14-weekly-news-whale-migration-behind-a-corporate-proxy.md

 ### Migrate to a new cluster

-Here's how how to [migrate to a new cluster]({{ site.baseurl }}/docs/tutorials/migrate-cluster/) to take advantage of new features, security, services, and Docker versions.
+Here's how to [migrate to a new cluster]({{ site.baseurl }}/docs/tutorials/migrate-cluster/) to take advantage of new features, security, services, and Docker versions.
 It demonstrates how to manage different Docker versions and how to move data from one cluster to another, and offers some tips to make the process go more smoothly in the future.

 <figure>
   <img src="{% asset_path migrate-cluster/migrate.jpg %}" alt="Canada goose migrating south" title="Canada goose migrating south"/>